enerqi/sublime-blog/content/blog/types-fp/index.md

 p1 == p2  # False!
 ```

-Here we see reference (do they have the same address in memory) equality is linked with individual instance
+Here we see reference (do they have the same address in memory) equality is linked with individual instance identity.
-identity.
-Ordering (less than, greater than) is just as awkward, whereas with `dataclasses` we can add `order=True` and
+Ordering (less than, greater than) is just as awkward, whereas with `dataclasses` we can often add `order=True` and
 we're done.
 None of that taking care to properly define a less than comparator and worrying that we should override
 hashcode generation if we override equality etc. FYI `namedtuples` in python are naturally ordered.

 Treating types with value / structural semantics is more appropriate when using immutable types, such as functional
 first development with pure functions.
 Pure functions and immutable data have little interest in object reference
 identity, the place in memory, as we will be making new immutable data from the old.
 This [what is FP](https://www.lihaoyi.com/post/WhatsFunctionalProgrammingAllAbout.html) article chooses to emphasise dataflow in FP
-programming, which I've not really emphasised when talking about pure functions and FP first development, but I do
+programming, which I've not really done when talking about [pure functions and FP first development](/fp-first), but I
-agree with it.
-Using immutable data and pure functions means the program data is generated and flowed
+do agree with it.
+Using immutable data and pure functions means that each function creates new data and shows it to
-through the functions.
-It does not pass references to objects through the flow of the program and mutate those objects
+the next function.
+References to objects are not passed through the flow of the program, references that are used to
-as it goes.
+mutate the objects.
 State aliasing and tracking state is something computers and not humans are good at.

 Again, even if it's possible people may not bother with something like value / structrual semantics if it's much more
 effort to create than the default reference semantics.
 Python at least is in good shape here if we stick with